South Dakota · Child Support

 Codified Laws § 25-7-6.2; ARSD 25:10:04 have discretion to deviate upward from the guideline amount when a child requires therapies, specialized schooling, or ongoing medical treatment that exceeds ordinary expenses.
 Similarly, extracurricular activities and private school tuition may be considered, though courts vary in how they treat these costs.

 High-income cases present unique challenges.
-Where South Dakota's schedule under Income Shares model using both parents' net monthly income with the South Dakota Child Support Obligation Schedule sets a maximum combined income threshold, courts exercise independent discretion above that cap rather than applying the standard table.
+Where South Dakota's schedule under Income Shares model under SDCL § 25-7-6.2 using both parents' combined monthly net income and the South Dakota Child Support Schedule of Basic Obligations.

 When a parent is voluntarily unemployed or underemployed, South Dakota courts may impute income — assigning an earning capacity based on the parent's education, work history, job market conditions, and prior earnings — to prevent artificially lowering the child support amount by choosing not to work or accepting a lower-paying job without justification.